J0F3/j0f3.github.io/_posts/2020-02-18-the-case-of-the-missing-aks-route-table-assignment.md

   - IaC
 ---
 ## TL;DR

-Note: If you use the advanced networking (Azure CNI) option then this post is not relevant for you as in that case no route table and UDR is involved.
+> If you use the advanced networking (Azure CNI) option then this post is not relevant for you as in that case no route table and UDR is involved.
-{: .notice}
+{: .prompt-info}

 By default an AKS cluster is created with the 'kubenet' aka. basic networking option which depends highly on Azure 'User Defined Routing' (UDR).
 Therefore during the deployment of the AKS cluster a route table Azure resource is automatically created and assigned to the virtual subnet of the AKS cluster worker nodes.
 This is how it works at least when you use all the defaults where the Azure virtual network is also managed and automatically created by AKS.